Jules David (photographer): Southern Europe

 In 1878 David received a prestigious commission from the Holy See.
 It resulted in Le Vatican 1878, another luxury album with twenty double-mounted photographs of the new pope Leo XIII, his closest associates, the Papal Swiss Guard and various locations in the Vatican.
 A copy of this album with a dedication was presented to emperor Alexander II of Russia.
 There is only one other photograph, taken in Turin in 1895/96, to testify of David's presence in Italy.

 In Spain, on the contrary, numerous visits are recorded between 1878 and 1909, including some return visits to clients, as was the case with the railway company Ferrocarriles Andaluces in Malaga in 1895, 1903, 1907 and 1908.
 Other clients included Catholic (and Protestant) schools, technical schools, military and naval schools, factories and an observatory.
-Between 1881 and 1905 visited seven times Galicia at least, where was cataloged over 90 photographies.
+Between 1881 and 1905 he visited Galicia at least seven times, where over ninety photographs are catalogued.
 In 1890 he worked in Gran Canaria.

 David visited Portugal at least twice.
 In 1887/88 he took photographs at the University of Coimbra.
 A series of photographs of the Jesuit boarding school Colégio Jesus Maria José in Lisbon is undated but must have been taken prior to October 1910, when the school was closed down as a result of the Portuguese Revolution.
 Only one visit to Greece is recorded.